touch2shop/cassandra-elasticsearch-sync/README.md

 1. Install the [Cassandra Logger](http://github.com/felipead/cassandra-logger) into every node of your Cassandra cluster.

+2. Create the Cassanra Logger [schema](https://github.com/felipead/cassandra-logger/blob/master/create-log-schema.cql).

-2. For every Cassandra table that you want to synchronize, you need to create a logger trigger:
+3. For every Cassandra table that you want to synchronize, you need to create a logger trigger:

         CREATE TRIGGER logger ON product USING 'com.felipead.cassandra.logger.LogTrigger';

-3. Setup Python and install dependencies through `pip`.
+4. Setup Python and install dependencies through `pip`.
 You might want to use the `virtualenv` tool to create a virtual environment first.

         pip install -r requirements.txt